May 21st, 2019

 Coaching is just another conversation

 No. It’s not just another conversation.
-Coaching is a thinking partnership and a focused conversation between a client and their coach in a safe space to discuss their thoughts and ideas.
-It’s a collaborative and supportive partnership led by YOU as the expert in your own life.
+Coaching is a thinking partnership between a client and their coach in a safe space.
+It’s a collaborative and creative partnership led by YOU as the expert in your own life.

 Myth # 2

-No. It’s not another therapy session.
+No. It’s not another form of therapy.
 Coaching is focused on your present and future.
 It’s about what’s happening in your current, present reality and focused on where you want to go.
 It’s about growth, expansion, and progress.

 Myth # 3